brunocarlin/TwoSidesData2/content/author/admin/_index.md

   link: https://www.linkedin.com/in/bruno-carlin-451007172/
 superuser: true
 user_groups:
-- Researchers
 - Visitors
 ---
-Bruno Testaguzza Carlin is an student of Data Science at Insper.
+Bruno Testaguzza Carlin is a Data Scientist working at Stone.
-Experience using R and BI tools, improving Python skills.
+Experience using R, Python, BI tools and leading projects.
-Currently working at Bayer.
+Currently working at Stone.